JHU-PL-Lab/www-fpse/assignments/project.md

     - But, do include an initial pass at key types and functions needed and a brief comment if the meaning of a function is not clear.
   4. Include a mock of a use of your application, along the lines of the Minesweeper example above but showing the complete protocol.
   5. Make sure you have installed and verified any extra libraries will in fact work on your computer setup, by running their tutorial examples.
-  6. (**new**) Also include a brief list of what order you will implement features, as we discussed in Wednesday's class.
+  6. Also include a brief list of what order you will implement features.
-  7. You may also include any other information which will make it easier to understand your mini-project.
+  7. You may also include any other information which will make it easier to understand your project.
 * For the demo you should be prepared to
   1. Demo the project showing all the functionality
   2. We may ask questions during this and perhaps ask you to try additional cases